-Adapted Lessons in Our Clinic
+Adapted Lessons at Our Center

 Using adapted methods to develop musical skills for children on the Autism spectrum or intellectual disabilities.

 We are firm believers that meeting your child where they are and utilizing strengths is the best starting point for learning.
 Our music lessons reflect this view point.
 We find a way for your child to connect and make meaningful music!

 Adaptive methods for music instruction may include teaching by rote, matching colors, letters, numbers, use of songs to help retain concepts, or use of nontraditional tunings.
 Many of our students use traditional music notation but need an instructor who “gets” their needs.

 Two Way Communication

 Your priorities and feedback for your child’s lessons are of utmost importance to us throughout the music instruction process.
 You will also receive weekly updates about each lesson.

 Adapted lessons are available for piano, guitar, voice, flute, clarient and cello.
 Lessons are taught by a board-certified music therapist.
 Your child’s teacher will help determine which instrument is the most appropriate fit.